Damian-Emmanuel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the numbers of base 16 in lowercase, followed by anew line
+program that prints all possible combinations of single-digit numbers